alison985/setting-up-mac-dev-environment/ubuntu-22.04-jammy-framework.md

-    sudo apt-get python3-gpg            #needed for Dropbox file signature verification and otherwise handy sudo apt install gnome-tweaks       #to get 2 finger right click to work. sudo apt install gdebi              #GUI for package installation. recommended by Zoom install page.
+    sudo apt-get python3-gpg            #needed for Dropbox file signature verification and otherwise handy sudo apt install gnome-tweaks       #to get 2 finger right click to work. sudo apt install gdebi              #GUI for package installation. recommended by Zoom install page. mkdir ~/Sites                       #directory to clone repos to so that you don't have problems with Dropbox sync
     ```
 1. Run all updates in Ubuntu Software.
 1. Run all updates in Software Updater.
+1. Probably a good place to restart if you haven't recently.
+1. Plug-in external monitor.
 1. Login to Firefox account.
 Confirm Firefox Extensions.
 This adds bookmarks and passwords too.
 1. Mozilla VPN. [instructions](https://support.mozilla.org/en-US/kb/how-install-mozilla-vpn-linux-computer)
     ```bash